-Automatic Daylight/Standard Times (#126)-Release 3.0 or Later
+Automatic Daylight/Standard Times (#126)

 This feature automatically updates the system clock for annual Daylight Savings Time and Standard Time changes.
 Turn this feature off if you live in an area without daylight savings time.

 To change the status of Automatic Daylight/Standard Time: